aypy01/am-i-cooked/README.md

 # Am I Cooked?
-Ever looked at your lifestyle and wondered *“Am I cooked?”* Well, now there’s a web app that can tell you  based on science, not just your last late-night pizza binge.
+Ever looked at your lifestyle and wondered *“Am I cooked?”*

+Well, now there’s a web app that can tell you based on ML model trained with **96% accuracy**.
 > ## Heart Disease Prediction Web App
  This project combines a machine learning model for predicting 10-year Coronary Heart Disease (CHD) risk with a user-friendly Flask web application and a little bit of dark humor.